-To bring a touch of life to the serene, neutral decor of the resort at large, the rooms offer a splash of colour and traditional decoration.
+To bring a touch of life to the neutral decor of the resort at large, the rooms offer a splash of colour and traditional decoration.
 Adding personality to the private space are Arabian rugs lining the floors, pale wood furniture and lamps in the style of traditional lanterns.

 Spa & Poolside Relaxation

 After dropping our bags, we naturally head straight to the luxurious pool.
-The designated space is generous, with a large main pool overlooking the desert (with a hot tub area attached) and sun loungers either lined in a row for groups or coupled away in more private pockets or cabana for couples.
+The designated space is generous, with a large main pool overlooking the desert (with a hot tub area attached) and sun loungers either lined in a row for groups or coupled away in more private pockets for couples.

 Lined with palm trees, the pool stretches out towards the desert and non-abrasive music creates a gentle ambience, keeping within the tone of the resort at large.
 Relaxed, we dip our lower halves into the water as we enjoy a refreshing beverage at the pool bar as the heat increases.

 Heating up and ready to truly relax, we head to the Talise Spa which boasts ten treatment rooms and separate spa areas for male and female guests.
 Each includes a crystal salt sauna, steam rooms, plunge pools, snow caves, traditional Turkish hammam, a unique cryo experience and an invigorating ice bucket shower.